DAGINATSUKO/daginatsuko/README.md

-### Hello there 👋
+### Hello. 👋

 IT professional, web developer, computer hardware enthusiast and VR fanatic living in the United States working as a systems administrator.
-My interests revolve around aerial photography, computer science, automotive and web development.
+My hobbies revolve around building computers, aerial photography, automotive and web development.

 My goal is to build a refined knowledge of how both hardware and software can come together to create unique experiences that push the very boundaries of how we perceive modern technology.